Mightyfrong/gallifreyan-translation-helper/README.md

 ## DotScript

 This writing system may be not widely used but is quite easy and was quick and fun to program.
 Each character is assigned one of five geometric shapes that have a special placement regarding the base line for consonants and a smaller representation for vowels.
 The character `z` has it's own form.
+This system of a distinct glyph for every character makes DotScript more of a font than a writing system.
+But implementing it was a useful experience.

 ### What To Expect
 ![dotscript](assets/ds.png)